ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 ### The defaultValidators option has moved

-Another simple change: If you've been using `defaultValidators`, set `'clear'` on the `validators` option instead.
+Another simple change: If you've been using `defaultValidators`, set the value `'clear'` on the `validators` option instead.

 ### Enums in schemas